Our knowledge of orthopaedics. Your best health.

 Surgical Procedure

-A partial knee replacement operation typically lasts between 1 and 2 hours.
+A partial knee replacement typically takes 1 to 2 hours.

 Inspection of the joint.
 Your surgeon will make an incision at the front of your knee.
-They will then explore the three compartments of your knee to verify that the cartilage damage is, in fact, limited to one compartment and that your ligaments are intact.
+They will then explore all three compartments of your knee to confirm that the cartilage damage is, in fact, limited to one compartment and that your ligaments are intact.

-If your surgeon feels that your knee is unsuitable for a partial knee replacement, they may instead perform a total knee replacement.
-Your surgeon will have discussed this contingency plan with you before your operation to make sure you agree with this strategy.
+If your surgeon feels that a partial knee replacement is not right for your knee, they may instead perform a total knee replacement.
+Your surgeon will have discussed this back-up plan with you before your surgery to make sure you agree with this strategy.

 X-rays of a good candidate for partial knee replacement